godotengine/godot-website/collections/_article/announcing-gogodotjam.md

 Go Godot Jam will be so much fun!

-I am really glad to take part of what has been a growing community of content creators and events organisers aroung Godot and I can't wait to see more of it!
+I am really glad to take part of what has been a growing community of content creators and events organizers around Godot and I can't wait to see more of it!

 Join now at [gogodotjam.com](https://gogodotjam.com/learn/)